joshblacksher/RepData_PeerAssessment1/PA1_template.md

 There are 0 missing values in the date column.
 There are 0 missing values in the interval column.

+### Describe and show with code a strategy for imputing missing data
 Next we'll take a copy of the data
 And, replace the NA steps counts with the average for that interval for all days